InfinitumForm/serbian-transliteration/readme.txt

 **Latin to Cyrillic:**
 `[rstr_lat_to_cyr]Latinica u ćirilicu[/rstr_lat_to_cyr]`

+**Add an image depending on the language script:**
+With this shortcode you can manipulate images and display images in Latin or Cyrillic depending on the setup.
+`[rstr_img lat="YOUR_SITE_URL/logo_latin.jpg" cyr="YOUR_SITE_URL/logo_cyrillic.jpg"]`
+(The documentation for these shortcodes is inside the plugin settings or see the screenshot.)

+**Language script menu**
+This shortcode displays a selector for the transliteration script.
+`[rstr_selector]`
+(The documentation for these shortcodes is inside the plugin settings or see the screenshot.)

+= Permalink Tool =
+This tool can rename all existing Cyrillic permalinks to Latin inside database.
+This tool is in the configuration of this plugin.

+= PHP Functions =
+We also thought of PHP developers where we have enabled several useful functions that they can use within WordPress themes and plugins.
+The documentation for these functions is inside the plugin settings.

 == Installation ==

 1. Go to `WP-Admin->Plugins->Add new`, search term "WordPress Transliteration" and click on the "install" button